stevejburge/logtivity/readme.md

 = Is Logtivity a GDPR-compliant activity log? =

-Yes, Logtivity gives you complete control over the user information recorded in the activity logs.
-You can choose to only log a profile link, user ID, username, IP address, or nothing at all.
+Yes, Logtivity gives you complete control over the user tracking information recorded in the audit logs.
+You can choose your GDPR settings.
+You can decide to only log a profile link, user ID, username, IP address, or nothing at all.

 * Inside your WordPress site, go to “Tools” and then “Logtivity”.
-* You can uncheck the boxes on this screen to stop Logtivity from recording personal data.
+* You can uncheck the boxes on this screen to stop Logtivity from recording personal user trackking data.

 Here's an overview of the key GDPR-compliant settings: